 Zone 1 is a clean area inside the Protected Area that is considered equivalent to Public Domain.
 This zone contains no radioactive sources other than those found in normal industrial establishments (or those approved for specific applications), and may be considered the equivalent of a normal public access area.
-Zone 1 includes the clerical offices in the administration area, the technical office on the 693 ft elevation, south entry (including the tunnel joining the guardhouse to the Amenities Building), cloakroom, main lunch room, control centre lunchrooms, emergency food storage area, cafeteria, exercise room and offices in the Amenities Building.
+Zone 1 includes the clerical offices in the administration area, the technical office on the 693 ft elevation, south entry, cloakroom, main lunch room, control centre lunchrooms, planning and training offices on the 663 ft elevation, conference rooms on the 615 ft elevation, and the Unit 8 office complex and Unit 0 Stores receiving area on the 591 ft elevation.

-• Zone 2
+Zone 2

-Zone 2 is an area that is normally free of contamination but is subject to infrequently crosscontamination due to the movement of personnel and equipment from contaminated areas.
-This zone may contain enclosed, sealed radioactive systems and sources (i.e., active ventilation ducts, radioactive monitoring pipelines, heavy water piping and constancy check sources.
+Zone 2 is an area that is normally free of contamination but is subject to infrequently cross-contamination due to the movement of personnel and equipment from contaminated areas.
+This zone may contain enclosed, sealed radioactive systems and sources (i.e. active ventilation ducts, radioactive monitoring pipelines, heavy water piping and constancy check sources.
 This zone contains a minimal amount of radioactive equipment.
 Certain enclosed radioactive systems may penetrate into Zone 2 from Zone 3, and some contamination is occasionally carried into Zone 2 from Zone 3 with the movement of personnel, equipment, and tools.
 Such contamination is cleaned up as soon as it is discovered.
-Zone 2 includes the turbine hall, stores area, mechanical maintenance shop, service and control maintenance shops, control centre, field work control rooms, valve maintenance shop, and selected instrument rooms, main access ways, and the change rooms.
+Zone 2 includes the turbine hall, stores area, mechanical maintenance shop, service and control maintenance shops, control centre, field work control rooms and selected instrument rooms, main access ways, offices, valve maintenance shop and the control maintenance monitoring shop on the 665 ft elevation.